 As you can see in the following screenshot, the Quest All Access Pass subscription shows up in the billing area of your Mindvalley account.
 You can see when the next billing date will be and how much it will be.
 And you can cancel your subscription before it renews if you want so that you won’t be charged again for the Quest All Access Pass.

 The big problem with this is that if you cancel you lose access to everything that you got with the pass when your time is up.
 That’s how they get you to stay around.

 That may not be an issue if you can take all of the courses within the year and don’t care about upcoming Mindvalley quests.
 But, if you can’t take all the courses or want to take new quests as they come up, then you will either want to renew the Quest All Access Pass OR buy the courses and quests you miss out on individually.

 As opposed to the All Access Pass, when you buy the courses and quests individually, they will stay in your Mindvalley account forever.
 When you buy the Quest All Access Pass, any courses and quests that come with it will stay in your account until you decide not to renew your subscription.

 The Quest All Access Pass Is Totally Worth It For Me

 Instantly after I paid, I had access to all the quests and courses in my Mindvalley account.

 For me, that means I had 7 quests added into my account and 5 new courses.
 I have already taken a good amount of Mindvalley’s quests and courses so they were already in my account.

 So, I got 12 new courses to take, which means I roughly paid around $66 USD per course.
-And, if Vishen wasn’t lying (if he was, he’s in big trouble!), I should get all future quests this year for free, which brings my total per quest down.
+And, if Vishen wasn’t lying (after months of having the pass, I can say that he wasn’t!), I should get all future quests this year for free, which brings my total per quest down.
 Here’s the list of the quests they say are upcoming!